scriptify/-DEPRECATED-webaudio-effect-unit/README.md

+# ATTENTION!
+# This package is now maintained as a part of the [sountility collection](https://github.com/scriptify/sountility).
+This repository won't be used anymore for this package, but it will still be maintained.

 # webaudio effect unit
 Simply create effects or other audio processors with the Web Audio API which can be enabled and disabled.